-Ylang Ylang Extra is the most potent oil and is mostly used in top-notch perfumes, and may be described as having a rich aroma, by many.
-This oil has many uses, either aromatically in things like aromatherapy diffusers, topically in massage oils, and even other bath and beauty products.
+Ylang Ylang Extra is the most potent oil.
+Oftentimes used in top-notch perfumes.
+As such, described as having a rich aroma.
+Ylang Ylang is touted for it’s many benefits.
+It’s usage can be via aromatherapy diffusers, topically in massage oils, as well as other bath and beauty products.

-It is mainly used externally and is said to promote things like healthy skin and hair.
-It is touted for it's ability to balance oils in the skin and hair, helping with irritation, and encouraging new hair growth.
+It is mainly used externally.
+Again, touted to promote things like healthy skin and hair.
+Furthermore, the ability to balance oils in the skin and hair, helping with irritation, and encouraging new hair growth.

 Uses of Ylang Ylang Essential Oils

-- Ylang Ylang oil can be put in your bath with carrier oils.
+- Ylang Ylang oil can be put in your bath, with carrier oils.